| UPDATE

 will show all the media attention stating that skateboarding was

+put on the HRA list.
+It was not.
 It has been questionable if cities ever really were

 protected and exempt from injury liability under SB 994 and H &